 Professor Kuiken joined the faculty at the University at Albany in 2008.
 His areas of research include Romantic Literature and Culture, Romantic moral and political philosophy, and contemporary political and aesthetic theory.
-He is currently working on several projects, including a manuscript entitled Adrift on the Earth: Romanticism and Political Ecology, which examines how a number of Romantic authors conceptualize the Earth as distinct from world or nature, as well as a jointly edited collection (with Deborah Elise White) titled Haiti’s Literary Legacies: Romanticism and the Unthinkable Revolution (Bloomsbury Press).
+He is currently working on a manuscript entitled Adrift on the Earth: The Caribbean, Romanticism and Geo-Poetics which examines shifting conceptions of the Earth and ecology in the nineteenth century through the lens of contemporary Caribbean writing, locating a “geo-poetics” that extends from the nineteenth century to the present— the era of the Anthropocene.

 Imagined Sovereignties: Toward a New Political Romanticism (Fordham University Press, 2014)

 Haiti's Literary Legacies: Romanticism and the Unthinkable Revolution (Bloomsbury, 2022)

 Interview with Kir Kuiken and Deborah Elise White on Haiti’s Literary Legacies: Romanticism and the Unthinkable Revolution on Conversations in Atlantic Theory with John E. Drabinski, April 19, 2022

 “Günderrode’s Earth: on the Political Ecology of ‘Life,’ European Romantic Review 34.3, (2023): 369-376.